ceejbot/registry-design-patterns/slides.md

 ## [fit] microservices can still
 ## [fit] __mess up__ modularity

 ^ You can still write coupled code-- one service that knows far too much about how another service does its job.
+A human is writing the code.
+Because the human doing the typing knows it all, the services they develop can know far too much about how data is structured, or what data needs to change when something happens.

 ---

 ## [fit] can __scatter__ a task across services
 ## [fit] making retries & failure hard to cope with

-^ Abstractions can leak-- two services can know far too much about how data is structured, or what data needs to change when something happens.
+^ You can write services that start doing a task in one place, toss it over to another place, hand the result back to a third service that decides that the work the first two is all wrong.

 ---